alfolio/alfolio.github.io/_projects/ftl pc.md

 * Made in 7 days for the 2020 Brackeys Game Jam (3rd biggest gamejam on itch with 9k+ participants)
 * Game ranked #71 in Audio category and #132 overall.
 * Programmed every mechanic & enemy AI of the game.
-* Looked after the lighting and shaders used in the gamne.
+* Looked after the lighting and shaders used in the game.
 * Implemented bullet time mechanics.
 * Implemented player physics from scratch that would allow the player to move in space independent of the world's timescale.